opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 deposit a long oToken into a vault

-cannot be called when system is paused or shutdown
+only the account owner or operator can deposit a long oToken, cannot be called when system is partiallyPaused or fullyPaused

 #### Parameters: